OrangeSprocket/OrangeSprocket-Code-Best-Practices-And-Style-Guides/less.md

 ###Never use inline styling
 ***

 This can also make it hard for others to read what your code is doing.
 There is always a way to address a css issue with a corresponding class rather than an inline style.
-Even if you think its only a small deal, it shoudl be avoided at all costs.
+Even if you think its only a small deal, it should be avoided at all costs.

 ###Never use `!important`
 ***